-2.4.1 The Bursar is responsible for maintaining such financial records as are required by the Governing Body under the Statutes.

-2.4.2 Accounting Records: Budget holders shall ensure that all monies under their control are used only for purposes for which they have been allocated and that all transactions are properly notified to the College Accountant for inclusion in the College's accounting records.

-2.4.3 College Accounting System: All members of staff must comply with the rules laid down by the Bursar, the College Accountant and UIS Institution Support Services.
-Heads of Department are responsible for notifying the College Accountant of any new users or leavers.
+- 2.4.1 The Bursar is responsible for maintaining such financial records as are required by the Governing Body under the Statutes. - 2.4.2 Accounting Records: Budget holders shall ensure that all monies under their control are used only for purposes for which they have been allocated and that all transactions are properly notified to the Head of Finance for inclusion in the College's accounting records. - 2.4.3 Finance System: All members of staff must comply with the rules laid down by the Bursar, the Head of Finance and UIS Institution Support Services.
+Heads of Department are responsible for notifying HR of any new users or leavers; who in turn is to notify Finance Office.
 Record-keeping must comply with the Data Protection Act 2018 and the General Data Protection Regulation.
 The College is subject to the Freedom of Information Act 2000 and members of the public may request copies of College documents.
 Advice on these matters may be obtained from the Bursar or the IT Help Desk.